Slow fashion: Reactions

 Critics have called out certain brands who have claimed to respect slow fashion principles.
-Swedish brand H&M was accused of not being sustainable after reports that company policy dictates that unsold clothes be immolated and destroyed.
+Swedish brand H&M was accused of not being sustainable after reports that company policy dictates that unsold clothes be incinerated and destroyed.
 While H&M claims that they are striving to create sustainability to the best of their abilities, branding some items with green "Conscious" tags to signal that they contain "more sustainable materials," it is largely known that the company has not curbed the mass production of other garments.
-When a company purports that they value sustainability, while operating in a way that does not align with that philosophy, is called greenwashing.
+When a company purports that it values sustainability while operating in a way that does not align with that philosophy, this is called greenwashing.